flaviocopes/svelte-handbook/content/Svelte Lifecycle Events.md

-Every component in Svelte fires several lifecycle events that we can hook on, to help us implement the functionality we have in mind.
+Every component in Svelte fires several lifecycle events that we can hook into that help us implement the functionality we have in mind.

 In particular, we have